 In order to participate, Oxo allowed me to choose from a few different sets of baking products.
-I chose the muffin/cupcake set because I really wanted the frosting decorator tool.
-To my great surprise I also ended up falling in love with their silicone muffin cups (using them to freeze pesto, and to bake crustless mini-quiche).
+I chose the muffin/cupcake set and I’m glad I did.
+To my great surprise I also ended up falling in love with their silicone muffin cups (using them to freeze pesto, and to bake these keto egg biscuits.
 I was so impressed with the silicone, I ordered a set for a friend (Nothing sticks and they are easy to wash, unlike many other silicone cups).

 The OXO Baker’s Decorator Tool comes with two couplers, six stainless large and small tips and a tip for filling cupcakes. .The unique trigger provides a smooth stream of icing for clean lines, and the comfortable handles ensure a steady grip and protect icing from warm hands.

 I was inspired by the filling tip and decided to fill my chocolate cupcakes with peanut butter frosting.